analogdevicesinc/msdk/Examples/MAX32690/BLE_periph/README.md

 Universal instructions on building, flashing, and debugging this project can be found in the **[MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/)**.

 ### Required Connections

+If using the MAX32690EVKIT:
+-   Connect a USB cable between the PC and the CN2 (USB/PWR) connector.
+-   Install headers JP7(RX\_EN) and JP8(TX\_EN).
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
-* Connect a USB cable between the PC and the (USB/PWR - UART) connector.
-An anteanna or wired connection can be used if SMA is available on the board.
+-   An antenna or wired connection can be used if SMA is available on the board.

+If using the MAX32690FTHR:
+-   Connect a USB cable between the PC and the J5 (USB/PWR) connector.
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

 ### Project-Specific Build Notes
  Setting `TRACE=1` in [**project.mk**](project.mk) initializes the on-board USB-to-UART adapter for